WarrenGarabrandt/DatabaseRestore/README.md

 Finally, dbcc checkdb will be run on the database to verify that there is no database corruption.

+## SMTP Settings
+SMTP settings requires an email template to be passed, so instead of putting that on the command line, use the GUI to create the email settings and save that to a file.
+Then specify the file with the --smtpprofile option.

 ## Known Issues
 I've tested the program only on a test SQL server 2019 Express server so far, using integrated authentication only.
 I'm sure there's plenty of ways that passing passwords through the command line can expose all sorts of security issues that I haven't investigated yet, and probably special characters will break commandline argument parsing too.